 Mt 16:18 specifically says Simon was given the name (title) “Peter” by Jesus.

 Matthew 16:17-18 -- “And Jesus said to him, ‘Blessed are you, Simon Barjona, ...
 I also say to you that you are Peter [Πέτρος; rock], and upon this rock I will build My church;”

-Like the word “refrigerator”, neither the words Cephas nor Peter were personal names at that time.
+Like the word “refrigerator”, neither the words Cephas nor Peter were personal names in the AD 30 mediterranean.
 This is relevant because two leading figures of early Christianity could not be rationally given the same obscure nickname when nicknames served precisely to distinguish persons in such contexts.

 Peter and Cephas are never located together in any way.
 This is relevant because, given their prominence, we could expect them to appear together by chance at least some times.
 In general what we know about both fits perfectly with their being the same individual, which is highly unlikely to be a coincidence.